SEBR-0916/project_3_prompt/README.md

 - Be written using the languages and frameworks *learned in this course so far*
 - Have a separate directory for the frontend (client) and have your backend within the main repository.
 - Include a _beautiful_, professional **README.md** (use [markdown](https://guides.github.com/features/mastering-markdown/))
-- Your README should have your name, links to socials, a detailed description of your project, technologies used, a getting started section (with links to your deployed site and Trello), screenshots of your final product (no more than 2-3), future updates, and credits.
+- Your README should have your name, links to socials, a detailed description of your project, technologies used, a getting started section (with links to your ERD, Component Diagrams, Wireframes and Trello), screenshots of your final product (no more than 2-3), future updates, and credits.
 - Utilize flexbox or grid (or both)
 - Include a minimum of 3 Associated Mongoose Models
 - Have Full CRUD (CREATE, READ, UPDATE, DELETE) operations across Front and Back Ends